Simon-Cun/DragonQuest/README.md

 ## Project Description

 Oh no!
-A dragon has stolen Wi-Fi from the planet, and it's our job to save it!
+A dragon has stolen all microprocessors from devices around the planet, and it's our job to save them!

 We wanted to make an interactive game and apply C++ skills into making a text based RPG game in a terminal CLI.
 This interests us because it lets us explore cool and fun features, be creative with dialogue, and, in general, make our own video game.